Unit 5: Inferential Statistics – Class 12 Applied Maths | Free MCQs & Solutions | Boundless Maths

 What is the purpose of a null hypothesis?

-Explanation: The null hypothesis \(H_0\) is a statement of no effect or no difference.
-It is the default assumption that we attempt to disprove using sample evidence.
-We test against the alternative hypothesis \(H_1\) (or \(H_a\)) and either reject or fail to reject \(H_0\) based on the test statistic.
+The null hypothesis \(H_0\) is a statement of no effect or no difference — it is the default assumption that we attempt to disprove using sample evidence.
+We either reject or fail to reject \(H_0\) based on the test statistic compared to the critical value.

 Question 6

-A grain wholesaler visits the granary market.
-While going around to make a good purchase, he takes a handful of rice from different sacks of rice, in order to inspect the quality of farmers' produce.
-The handful of rice taken from a sack for quality inspection is a:
+A grain wholesaler takes a handful of rice from different sacks to inspect quality.
+The handful taken from a sack is a:

 ✓ Correct Answer: (d) Sample

-Explanation: A sample is a subset of the population selected for analysis.
-Here:
+A sample is a subset of the population selected for analysis.

-The wholesaler uses the sample to make inferences (decisions) about the quality of the entire sack.
+The wholesaler uses the sample to make inferences about the quality of the entire sack.

 Question 7